savvyvagish/savvyvagish/README.md

-- 👋 Hi, I’m Vagish Shandilya
+Hi, I’m Vagish Shandilya

-- 👀 I’m interested in Computer Science and Gaming
-- 🌱 I’m currently learning Python, Java Script
-- 💞️ I’m looking to ..................
-- 📫 How to reach me - shandilyavagish@gmail.com
+  How to reach me - vagishshandilya@hotmail.com

 <!---
 savvyvagish/savvyvagish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.